Permits & Authorisations

 Contact us for more details.

-Ferry flight project from Denmark to Poland for a Denmark based customer.
+Ferry flight project from UAE to Cyprus for a long term Ireland based customer.

 Another new aircraft delivery flight project from the Airbus Hamburg factory to USA for Frontier Airlines.